-The 7th Army Training Command (7th ATC), headquartered at Tower Barracks in Grafenwöhr, Germany, exercises Training and Readiness Authority (TRA) over three active brigades.
+The 7th Army Training Command (7th ATC), headquartered at Tower Barracks in Grafenwöhr, Germany, exercises Training and Readiness Authority (TRA) over four active brigades.
 The brigades are:

 - Joint Multinational Readiness Center (JMRC); a Combat Training Center (CTC) based in Hohenfels, Germany.

 - Joint Multinational Simulation Center (JMSC); executes live, virtual and constructive mission command training exercises across Europe.